XRPLF/xrpl-dev-portal/websocket_api.md

 ## ledger_entry ##
 The `ledger_entry` method returns a single entry from the specified ledger.
-See [LedgerEntryType](https://ripple.com/wiki/Ledger_Format#Entries) for information on the different types of objects you can retrieve.
+See [LedgerEntryType](https://ripple.com/wiki/Ledger_Format#Entries) for information on the different types of objects you can retrieve. *Note:* There is no commandline version of this method.
+You can use the [`json`](#json) command to access this method from the commandline instead.

 #### Request Format ####